-- 28. The defendant Hitachi Chemical Co., Ltd., is a Japanese corporation with its principal place of business in Tokyo, Japan.
+- 26.28.
+The defendant Hitachi Chemical Co., Ltd., is a Japanese corporation with its principal place of business in Tokyo, Japan.
 During the Class Period, Hitachi Chemical Co., Ltd., directly or through its subsidiaries, manufactured, marketed and/or distributed Capacitors for sale, directly and indirectly, in Canada, including British Columbia. - 29.
 The defendant Hitachi AIC Inc. is a Japanese corporation with its principal place of business in Moka-Shi Tochigi, Japan.
-It is affiliated with and controlled by Hitachi Chemical Co., Ltd. During the Class Period, Hitachi AIC Inc., directly or hrough its subsidiaries, manufactured, marketed and/or distributed Capacitors for sale, directly and indirectly, in Canada, including British Columbia.
-Hitachi IC Inc. sold a Capacitors division to Holy Stone Enterprise Co., Ltd. in or around December 2009.
-The acquisition was completed in or around April 2010 and the newly acquired division was renamed Holy Stone Polytech Co., Ltd., which is a Japanese corporation and wholly owned subsidiary of Holy Stone Enterprise Co., Ltd. - 30.
-The defendant Hitachi Chemical Co.
+It is affiliated with and controlled by Hitachi Chemical Co., Ltd. During the Class Period, Hitachi AIC Inc., directly or through its subsidiaries, manufactured, marketed and/or distributed Capacitors for sale, directly and indirectly, in Canada, including British Columbia.
+Hitachi AIC Inc. sold a Capacitors division to Holy Stone Enterprise Co., Ltd. in or around December 2009.
+The acquisition was completed in or around April 2010 and the newly acquired division was renamed Holy Stone Polytech Co., Ltd., which is a Japanese corporation and wholly owned subsidiary of Holy Stone Enterprise Co., Ltd. - 27.30.
+The defendant Hitachi Chemical Company Co.
 America, Ltd., is a New York corporation, with its principal place of business in Cupertino, California.
-It is affiliated with and controlled by Hitachi Chemical Co., Ltd. During the Class Period, Hitachi Chemical Co.
-America, Ltd., manufactured, marketed and/or distributed Capacitors for sale, directly and indirectly, in Canada, including British Columbia. - 31.
+It is affiliated with and controlled by Hitachi Chemical Co., Ltd. During the Class Period, Hitachi Chemical Company Co.
+America, Ltd., manufactured, marketed and/or distributed Capacitors for sale, directly and indirectly, in Canada, including British Columbia. - 28-31.
 The defendant Hitachi Canada is a Canadian corporation, with its principal place of business in Mississauga, Ontario.
-It is affiliated with and controlled by Hitachi Chemical Co., Ltd. During the Class Period, Hitachi Canada manufactured, distributed and/or sold Capacitors in Canada, including British Columbia. - 32.
-The businesses of each of the defendants Hitachi Chemical Co., Ltd., Hitachi AIC Inc., Hitachi Chemical Co.
-America, Ltd. and Hitachi Canada are inextricably interwoven with that of the other and each is the agent of the other for the purposes of the manufacture, marketing, sale and/or distribution of Capacitors.
+It is affiliated with and controlled by Hitachi Chemical Co., Ltd. During the Class Period, Hitachi Canada manufactured, distributed and/or sold Capacitors in Canada, including British Columbia.

+for the purposes of the manufacture, marketing, sale and/or distribution of Capacitors.